Sødring & Co.: History

-The Aalborg factory was on 1 January 1926 sold to Arnold Sørensen (born 18 July 1879) and continued by him under the nameSødring & Co's Edtf.
+The Aalborg factory was on 1 January 1926 sold to Arnold Sørensen (born 18 July 1879) and continued by him under the name Sødring & Co's Edtf.
 (S'dring & Co.'s Successor).
 In 1929, Sødring & Co.'s remaining activities in Copenhagen were acquired by Rosenborg Brøndanstalt.
 The activities of the two companies were the same year moved to a new factory at Bispevej 25in Bispebjerg.
-The company was in 1950 headed by Svend Sørensen (1908-).
-Board members were professor Carl Faurholt (1890-), director L. Tholstrup (1896-) and lawyer J. C. Bang (1913-).
+The company was in 1950 headed by Svend Sørensen.
+Board members were professor Carl Faurholt, director L. Tholstrup and lawyer J. C. Bang.

 Products

 Brands and products owned by Sødring & Co. included: